 If your symptoms are serious or worsening: continued fever, severe shortness of breath.

-- We may ask you to come in for evaluation or we may refer you to the closest emergency room.
+- We may schedule a video visit, refer you to one of our testing sites, or refer you to the closest emergency room.

 Should you be tested for COVID-19?

 In more than 80% of cases, symptoms are mild, don’t require testing and can be self-managed at home.
-After you’ve talked to or been evaluated by your provider, you might be sent to one of our acute respiratory clinics for further evaluation and testing.
-The decision to test for COVID-19 will be made in consultation with a provider at one of our acute respiratory clinics.
+After you’ve talked to or been evaluated by one of our providers or our Nurse Triage Line, you might be sent to one of our COVID-19 testing sites below.
+The decision to test for COVID-19 will be made in consultation with a provider.

 New Visitor Policy